-Since the outbreak of the coronavirus pandemic, a trip to the supermarket has almost become a military operation.
+Since the start of the coronavirus pandemic last year, a trip to the supermarket has almost become a military operation.
 Have I got my shopping list ready so I can be speedy in the store?
 And when is the quietest time to go?
 Over the past few months, the major supermarkets have seen a pattern to their busiest times and it's helpful to know this information in advance to plan your shop.
 Social distancing in food aisles is a lot easier with fewer people.

 Tesco told HELLO! that busy shopping times vary from store to store - however, customers have adapted their shopping habits since lockdown.
 More people are doing their food shopping in the week, instead of leaving it to weekends, meaning the flow of customers is more evenly spread out throughout the week.

 To get specific information on your nearest store's quieter times, you can use the nifty 'Popular times' feature on Google.
 Simply type the name of the store and location into the Google search bar and a bar graph will appear under the address details.
 This tells you the busy times of each day of the week and even has a 'live' function so you can see if the store is busy or quiet at that moment.
 Life-changing!

 MORE: The ultimate supermarket shopping list for your lockdown essentials